BurraAbhishek/Python-Hand-Cricket/README.md

 # Python-Hand-Cricket
 Play hand cricket as an individual or as a team of 11 against a team of 11 bots for free on the Python Command Line Interface!
 More information about the gameplay is available in the [documentation](https://github.com/BurraAbhishek/Python-Hand-Cricket/blob/main/docs/Hand%20Cricket%20Python%20App%20Documentation.pdf).

+NOTE: Multiplayer support is planned even in this repository, for which, to register a match, the code has changed.
+When prompted, choose to play against the computer.
+Then, everything will work as usual

 ## About this game

 This is a hybrid of cricket and the legacy hand cricket game – implemented in Python and played using the command line interface.